-Prerequisite: BIO 100 and BIO 116 Laboratory and field course.
+Prerequisite: BIO 100 and BIO 116

+Laboratory and field course.
 An in-depth study of North American vertebrates with emphasis on Illinois species.
 Includes taxonomy, distribution, habitats, adaptation, and economic importance.
-Course Level Fee 1 (3 credits, 2 Lecture, 2 Lab/Lab-Discussion)

-Human Anatomy and Physiology I Prerequisite: BIO 100 or consent of instructor
+Human Anatomy and Physiology I

+Prerequisite: BIO 100 or consent of instructor

 This course employs the regional approach to human structure and function using human cadavers.
 First of a two course sequence for allied health majors.
-Course Level Fee 3 (4 credits, 3 Lecture, 3 Lab/Lab-Discussion)

-Human Anatomy and Physiology II Prerequisite: BIO 225
+Human Anatomy and Physiology II

-Continuation of BIO225, Human A & P I. Emphasis on human anatomy and physiology through the regional approach using human cadavers.
-Course Level Fee 3 (4 credits, 3 Lecture, 3 Lab/Lab-Discussion)
+Continuation of BIO 225, Human A & P I. Emphasis on human anatomy and physiology through the regional approach using human cadavers.